rtrigoso/renfoc.us/content/1781810749-what_i_look_for_on_code_reviews.md

 ### The Point

 The lint and dependency checks take minutes.
 The rest takes judgment.
-If all you needed was a script, you wouldn't need a reviewer.